Fractional ownership of aircraft: Track record

 Finally, the burgeoning diversity of structural offerings (fractional ownership, fractional cards, charter cards, ad-hoc charter) creates an environment where clients may employ a portfolio of solutions, tapping each alternative depending on the cost profile of each trip.
 Certain trips can be most economically served by fractional, card or charter.
 If a client gets to cherry-pick for each trip, the fractional provider typically absorbs the least efficient travel.
 Partly in response to this, the larger fractional companies now position themselves as "solution providers", and offer fractions, cards, charter and full aircraft management.

 According to a 2006 Halogen Guides Jets survey, not one company boasted of sustained bottom-line profitability.
 Even Warren Buffett's NetJets lost $80 million in 2005, attributed to foreign expansion and U.S. efficiency losses (specifically, paying for higher-cost charter flights when owner demand outstripped capacity).

 During the recession of 2007 to 2009, the largest fractional providers saw significant downturns in their business.
 NetJets, Flexjet, and Flight Options have all reported significant subsequent growth and have added to their fleets.
 But CitationShares, a unit of aircraft manufacturer Cessna, stopped selling fractional shares in 2012.
 Avantair, operator of a fleet of 57 Avanti Piaggio P180s, filed for bankruptcy in June 2013.

-One strategic thrust has been the introduction of efficiency incentives to better align client behavior with operating efficiency.
-Some companies have resisted these programs: if fractional's appeal is the simplification of flight, that appeal is reduced when accompanied by a host of special pricing adjustments and incentive programs.
+One strategic thrust has been the introduction of efficiency incentives to better align client behaviour with operating efficiency.
+Some companies have resisted these programs.
+If fractional ownership's appeal is the simplification of flight, that appeal is reduced when accompanied by a host of special pricing adjustments and incentive programs.
 Despite this marketing challenge, cost concerns have resulted in numerous efficiency-driven programs.